 We are also going to improve on the production of food crops in the local areas.
-What the farmers will produce will be bought by schools.
+What the farmers will produce will be easily bought by the schools, so that they can give enough food to the students.
 We are also going to zero in on child labour.
-Most of the time, you will find that since the students are not going to school because there is nothing to eat, they are the ones you will find accompanying parents to assist them in trying to get something at home.
-By curbing child labour we are building the locals.
+Most of the time, you will find that since the students are not going to school because there is nothing to eat, they are the ones you will find accompanying the parents to assist them in trying to get something at home.
+Because we are going to zero in on child labour, we are building the locals.
+It is going to help.

-I fully support the Motion and request the Committee on Implementation to push the Government to have the compulsory feeding programme done in all public primary schools.
+I fully support the Motion.
+I request that the Committee on Implementation will move and push the Government to have the compulsory feeding programme done in all the public primary schools.
 Thank you.

 The Temporary Deputy Speaker (Hon.
-Christopher Omulele): The Member for Budalangi, Hon.
+Christopher Omulele): The Member for Budalangi, the Hon.
 Sauti.

 Hon.
 Raphael Wanjala (Budalangi, ODM): Thank you, Hon.
 Temporary Deputy Speaker.
-I also want to take this earliest opportunity to congratulate Hon.
+I also want to take this earliest opportunity to congratulate the Hon.
 Vincent Kemosi Mogaka for bringing this Motion.
-It has come at the right time, especially because the beneficiaries of this Motion are in the House as we talk.
+It has come at the right time, especially because the beneficiaries of this Motion are in the House as we are talking.

-I also take this opportunity to thank the Woman Representative for Busia County, Hon.
+I also take this opportunity to thank my Women Representative for Busia County, Hon.
 Florence Mutua, for making effort to enable the pupils from Bubamba Primary School and Rugunga Primary School to be in this House as we are talking.
 I want to remember that I was a beneficiary of the Moi Milk Programme.
-It came when I was just in Standard Four.
+It came when I was just in Standard IV.
 Indeed, that is the thing that helped some of us to remain in school.
-When I am telling you that I thank the Woman Representative for having enabled these pupils from Bubamba Primary School, you need to know that, that school is located in a swamp.
+When I am telling you that I thank the Women Representative for having enabled these pupils from Bubamba Primary School, you need to know that, that school is located in a swamp.
 That swamp covers an area of 17,000 hectares.
 All of that is marsh.
 Movement there is not easy.
 But she has managed to bring them up to Nairobi.
 For them, it is as if they have reached heaven.
 This is heaven for them because I know most Members of Parliament here do not know Kenya.
 They simply go to their constituencies from Nairobi.
 Some of your constituencies are near Nairobi.
 Even if they are not near Nairobi, they are possibly exposed, developed and so on.
 That does not mean Budalangi is not developed.
 It is developed, but that part of it is under a swamp.
-The school feeding programme is the only thing that keeps students in Bubamba and Rugunga in schools.
+The School Feeding Programme is the only thing that keeps students in Bubamba and Rugunga Primary in schools.
 It is because of the topography and the way they live in the swamp in Budalangi.
 Even the little relief food that the people of Budalangi are given, we always have to make sure we give those schools something for students to be kept in school.